 2.2 - Union and Management Cooperation - The Union and the Employer agree to work together to enhance the Employer's business and to improve conditions under which employees work.
 The Union agrees to cooperate with the Employer in maintaining and improving safe and sanitary conditions and practices; and in maintaining, safeguarding and conserving the equipment, supplies, materials, vehicles, machinery, buildings and other property used by employees in connection with their work assignments.

-2.3 - Most Favored Nations - The Union agrees that if after the date of ratification of this Agreement, it enters into a renewal agreement with any other hotel employer in the City of Minneapolis and surrounding area, excluding St. Paul, who operates the same type of establishment as the Employer, and if the Employer believes that said renewal agreement is more favorable in its provisions than the provisions of this Agreement, then the Employer shall be entitled to have the full provisions of said renewal agreement in its entirety upon providing written notice to the Union that the Employer wishes to exercise this option.
-The Union agrees to notify the Employer's representative of any negotiated renewal agreements and furnish copies thereof upon request.

 ARTICLE 3

 UNION RIGHTS